By Pamela S. Meyers

 Mr. Smyth died in 1909, and the family held the estate for two years before it was sold.
 Thus began a series of owners, the first two in rather quick succession before W.H.
 Alfords purchased the estate and changed its name to Stone Gates.

-As I was first preparing this post, until I read about the Emery family purchasing it, I didn’t realize this home was what I’ve always known as Tarry On.
-I am an acquaintance of one of William Emery’s daughters, and another friend’s father was a caretaker for the estate next door to Tarry On.
-All of the land had been part of Smyth's holdings when Tyrawley was built.
-It dawned on me that the building my friend’s family lived in for many years is the old carriage house for Tyrawley.
+As I was first preparing this post, until I read about the Emery family purchasing it, I didn’t realize this home was the same property that a personal friend's father worked for as its caretaker.
+It looks so different today than it looks in the picture.
+My friend's family lived in the building that served as the couch house for the estate back in the day.
+Now, instead of carriages filling the drive-through garage area, cars are parked in there.
 It was still painted light gray and green the last time I saw it.
-When I recently told my friend what I had learned about the property and the home she grew up in, she said that horse stalls were attached to the large garage that opened at either end (from its carriage house days).
-Of course, the stalls have not been used for that purpose for many years, and I wasn't aware that they were there.
+When I recently told my friend what I had learned about the property and the home she grew up in, she said that horse stalls were in a room next to the large garage that opened at either end (from its carriage house days).

-Lake Geneva Newport of the West; Ann Wolfmeyer and Mary Burns Gage, 1976
+Lake Geneva Newport of the West; Ann Wolfmeyer and Mary Burns Gage.

 A native of Lake Geneva, Wisconsin, author Pamela S. Meyers lives in suburban Chicago with her two rescue cats.
-Her novels include Thyme for Love, which has recently been re-released on Amazon and her 1933 historical romance, Love Finds You in Lake Geneva, Wisconsin.
-Love is All We Need (the sequel to Thyme for Love) will release in 2016, and Second Chance Love from Bling!, an imprint of Lighthouse Publishing of the Carolinas, will release in January 2017.
-When she isn’t at her laptop writing her latest novel, she can often be found nosing around Wisconsin and other Midwestern spots for new story ideas.
+Her novels include Love Finds You in Lake Geneva, Wisconsin, and Safe Refuge, Shelter Bay, and Tranquility Point (all part of a historical series set in Lake Geneva).
+When she isn’t at her laptop writing Rose Harbor, the next book in her series, she can often be found nosing around Wisconsin and other Midwestern spots for new story ideas.